micro/micro/platform/kubernetes/README.md

 The platform consists of the following

 - **resource** - shared resources that must be run to support the platform
-- **network** - the micro runtime run on top of the shared infra as distributed systems
+- **service** - the micro services run on top of the shared infra as a platform
 - **server.yaml** - experimental single yaml deployment of a self managed micro server for dev

 ## Dependencies